chadbaldwin/sys-schema-sync/README.md

 ### First things first...Set up the configuration file

-The main configuration file controls multiple things.
-It controls settings like concurrency levels for syncing, connection strings, the name of the new central database, etc.
+The main configuration controls settings like concurrency levels for syncing, connection strings, logging, queue batch sizes, etc.

 The file can be found here: `/Service/appsettings.jsonc`